opencarecc/opencareMakerPlaybook/what_is_the_most_effective_way_to_document_a_proje.md

 1. First, the initial lead part of the post, makes it clear, in a glance what this project is about
 ![](microslicer_Lead.jpg)

-2. The Bill of materials is very detailed and supported by images and links to where to buy from.
+2. The Bill of materials is very detailed and supported by images and links to where to buy from.  (add more details)

 3. Details.
 Everything is super detailed, even a tiny detail such as how to color your parts without making a mess.